 - 1. Acceptable methodologies: - a.
 100% field survey of the Occupancy and Residency per Household.
-Use the Field Survey Occupancy and Residents per Household (RPH) form provided as Attachment G. - b.
+Use the Field Survey - Occupancy and Residents per Household (RPH) form provided as Attachment G. - b.
 Sample field survey of Occupancy and Residency per Household.
-Municipalities, communities and reserve with less than 2,000 housing units must conduct a 40% random sample of all housing units.
-Municipalities, communities and reserve with 2,000 to 4,000 housing units are required to sample 25% of all housing units.
-Municipalities with greater than 4,000 housing units can contact the department for recommended sample size.
+Municipalities, communities and reserve with less than 1,000 housing units must conduct a 40% random sample of all housing units.
+Municipalities, communities and reserve with 1,000 or more housing units are required to sample a total of 400 housing units.
+Municipalities with greater than 10,000 housing units must sample a total of 600 housing units.

 Stratify the housing units by structure type before conducting the required random sample.
 The proportion of a specific housing structure type included in the sample should be same or greater than the proportion of the specific housing structure type in the 100% inventory.
-For example, if 25 out of a total of 100 units in a municipality are multi-family units, then the 40% random sample should include 25% or 10 multi-family units.
+For example, if 25 out of a total of 100 units in a municipality are multi-family units, then the random sample should include 25% or 10 multi-family units.
 See Attachment H for example showing the stratified sample for the survey.